 What Is Zinc Oxide?

 Mineral sunscreens typically employ zinc oxide as a physical blocker of UV rays.
 Yes, the same zinc your parents slathered over your nose and cheeks in the eighties.
-Zinc oxide has come a long way since, and can now be found in lightweight, layerable formulas that provide the same sun protection without the white cast.
+Zinc oxide has come a long way since, and can now be found in lightweight, layerable formulas that provide the same sun protection but with a natural-looking finish.
 Here’s a look at zinc oxide’s many benefits for the skin.

 Keeps Skin Cool